anttisalonen/progbook/rst/sud4.rst

 Let's go through this in detail.

 * Line 3: Our return variable.
 * Line 5: We calculate *the column* for the given index by dividing by 9 and taking the remainder.
-This means that for e.g. indices 4, 13, 22 etc. all return the same column (4).
+This means that e.g. indices 4, 13, 22 etc. all return the same column (4).
 * Line 6: We define a loop that goes through nine elements.
 * Line 7: We calculate the *peer index* by multiplying the variable "i" by 9 and adding the column.
 This means that e.g. with index 4 we get 4, 13, 22 etc.
 * Line 9: We add the peer index in the return variable.